hectorMiranda/marcetuxstudios/_posts/2024-08-08-comparing-local-models-on-real-tasks.md

 your own task against your own data for ten minutes tells you more than a benchmark paper.
 I should have done this comparison six months ago instead of defaulting to Mistral out of habit.

+*Update: I also ran these models against a second task — code explanation for the tutoring work — and the ranking shifts.
+Phi-3 Mini degrades on code that mixes multiple languages or frameworks; Llama 3 8B stays solid.
+Gemma 2 produces longer explanations than students typically find useful without additional instructions to keep answers brief.
+Mistral 7B is the surprise winner for short code explanation: concise by default, correct on common patterns.
+The right model varies by task more than I had accounted for.
+Worth measuring your actual task, not just one.*